 When the February 28, 1952, episode of Winner Take All was shown in September 2004, GSN accidentally showed a Station Ident (specifically, WNBT in New York) for a few seconds.

-Many episodes have been screwed up massively by the time-compression machine (resulting in everyone speaking like the Micro Machines man for a few seconds), incorrect cuts to commercial, or glitching during the credits pushback.
+Many episodes have been screwed up massively by the time-compression machine (resulting in everyone speaking like the Micro Machines man for a few seconds), incorrect cuts to commercial/pushbacks mid-show, or glitching during the credits pushback.

 Hey, It's That Guy!: Many of GSN's original programs have been helmed by experienced hosts, such as Chuck Woolery, Bob Goen, Mark L. Walberg, and Marc Summers.